 Growth of firms in Panamá Pacífico

-London and Regional Panama has invested over $430 million, and the U.S. Green Building Council and the Clinton Climate Initiative named it one of 16 projects demonstrating "climate positive" urban growth strategies.
+The U.S. Green Building Council and the Clinton Climate Initiative named Panamá Pacífico one of 16 projects demonstrating "climate positive" urban growth strategies.
 The former airstrip is being used as an alternate to Tocumen International Airport in Panama City and rather than container vessels simply passing through the Canal, today they being filled there with products produced in Panama-Pacifico.

 Panamá Pacífico is on course to become a major city center.
 Over the next 10 years, London & Regional plans to build 25,000 residential units and a shopping plaza in addition to the industrial, class A office, and residential units already on site.
-Over the course of its 40-year concession, London & Regional has committed to invest at least $705 million.
+In 2007, London & Regional committed to invest at least $705 million over the courses of its 40-year concession.
+By 2019, it had already invested over $1 billion.
 By the end of the concession, the project is expected to have attracted billions in foreign direct investment and to have created 20,000 jobs.